Napoleon at Waterloo

-Napoleon at Waterloo is a 1984 video game published by Krentek Software.
+Napoleon at Waterloo is a 1984 computer wargame published by Krentek Software.

 Gameplay

 Napoleon at Waterloo is a game in which the player controls Napoleon while the computer commands the forces of Wellington at the Battle of Waterloo.

 Reception

 Mark Bausman reviewed the game for Computer Gaming World, and stated that "The mechanics are easy to master and the game responds quickly to the joystick."